If you are a vegetarian…

 Iran is always a great choice for all types of travelers, even if you are a vegetarian!
 Nowadays, it is not a hard work to find a vegetarian-based restaurant in major cities of Iran such as Tehran, Rasht, Isfahan and Shiraz.
 Vegetarian dishes in Iran vary a lot to satisfy all different tastes.
 There are different restaurants and street food stations to find vegetarian foods such as Falafel and Sambuse.

 Rasht is the food heaven of Iran in Gilan Province and if you would be lucky you can taste traditional foods in a local home.
 Then, you can tell your friends that you tried one of the best cuisines in the world.
+It is interesting to know that this city is designated as UNESCO creative city.

 POPULAR VEGETARIAN DISHES